FORT BUCHANAN CONDUCTS ACTIVE THREAT EXERCISE

 There are five levels of FPCON: Normal, Alpha, Bravo, Charlie, and Delta.
 The levels increase from Normal's lowest condition to Delta's highest and most restrictive condition.
 FPCON Delta led to the closure of all gates for a period of time.

 "It is critical for the Fort Buchanan community to participate in exercises like this Antiterrorism drill to ensure we are prepared for any scenario at the only U.S. Army installation in the Caribbean.
 We hope it never happens, but we are prepared to deal with it quickly if it does.
-We thank every member of the Fort Buchanan community and the surrounding communities for their patience during the event," said Moulton.
+We thank every member of the Fort Buchanan community and the surrounding communities for their patience during the event," said Col. Charles N. Moulton, commander of Fort Buchanan.

 As the Department of the Army's center of gravity in the region, Fort Buchanan serves a diverse military community comprised of approximately 15,000 Active Duty, Reserve, and National Guard soldiers, Marine Corps Reserve, and the Navy's Operational Support Center personnel.